Age Specific Rules:

 6. Pinch-runners must be used for the catcher when there are two outs.
 Pinch-runners can be used for a pitcher that is going to enter the game the next inning.

-8. A maximum of 6 innings or 75 minutes for all ages whichever comes first.
-A game ends once the 75 minutes are up.
-If the home team is up to bat and is behind at time limit, they will be allowed to finish their half inning, unless the home team is behind by more than 5 run differential (as there only 5 runs allowed maximum per at bat), at that point they will be allowed to bat until time limit is reached.
+8. A maximum of 6 innings or 90 minutes for all ages whichever comes first.
+No new innings will begin with 5 minutes or less left in the game.
+If the home team is up to bat and is behind at time limit, they will be allowed to finish their half inning, unless the home team is behind by more than 7 run differential (as there only 7 runs allowed maximum per at bat), at that point they will be allowed to bat until time limit is reached.
 Any runs that are scored will count towards each team’s run differential.
 Games can end in a tie.
 If the visiting team is up to bat and the time limit is reached, the game will end, and the score will revert to last completed inning.
 Games will be played to time-limit to give maximum chances to the players.

 9. A team is able to play with 8 players, however, the 9th spot will be an automatic out.
 A team with 7 players or less will be forfeiture.
 Teams can still play, however the score will be recorded as 7 – 0.
 However, if a team during the game falls below the minimum 8 player rule, the player that left the game (either personal reasons or ejection) will be an automatic out.